Tin Star (video game)

-Tin Star is a shoot 'em up video game developed by Software Creations and released by Nintendo for the Super Nintendo Entertainment System (SNES) in North America in November 1994.
+Tin Star is a 1994 rail shooter video game developed by Software Creations and published by Nintendo for the Super Nintendo Entertainment System (SNES).
 Starring anthropomorphic robot characters, it follows a seven-day adventure of the titular sheriff who fights the criminal Bad Oil Gang from taking over the town of East Driftwood.

 It includes both third and first-person stages, and players can control the reticle either with a standard SNES controller, Super Scope, or the SNES Mouse.
 It is the third Software Creations game to be published by Nintendo, after Ken Griffey Jr. Presents Major League Baseball (1994) and (only in Europe) Plok!
 (1993).
 The game received positive reviews from critics, with praise for the presentation, especially the graphics and humor, but criticism of the monotonous gameplay and lack of challenge.

 Gameplay

 Tin Star is an arcade-style shoot 'em up game.
 It is compatible with the standard Super Nintendo Entertainment System (SNES) controller, the Super Scope, and the SNES Mouse, and is the first SNES game to be playable with all controllers.
 From Monday to Sunday, each day consists of shooting practice with a jug, action stages, and a fast draw with a Bad Oil Gang member.
 The game has 31 levels, unusual for a shoot 'em up game at the time.

 Though all sequences involve the player controlling the gun reticle on screen, they differ in gameplay style, featuring side-scrolling stages in the third-person and first-person sequences similar to Lethal Enforcers.
 The third-person segments take place on rides, stampedes, and in town, and the first-person levels are located in jails, banks, and saloons.
 Tin Star fights the Bad Oil Gang involved in various activities, such as robberies of trains and banks, prison breaks, and shootouts.

 Cash is gained by shooting enemies, and lost by wasting bullets and damaging the town.
 Cash is used to save progress, and the balance determines the ending of the story.
 There are objects to hit, such as canteens that regain Tin Star's hit points.
 However, if the canteen is hit in a stage, the bonus stage afterward is disabled.
 In the bonus stage, cash is obtained by shooting stars that surround a woman on a spinning disk.